 Whole grains, unlike refined grains, include all parts of the grain kernel.
 Some people have expressed concerns about certain substances found in grains including phytic acid, which may impair the absorption of minerals and vitamins, and avenin, a protein in the same family as wheat gluten.
 However, weigh this against the fact that grains have fed humans for eons, and that the rise of many civilizations coincides with the development of agriculture.2

-Here are some whole grains you may not know about and may want to consider adding to your diet.
+Here are some healthy types of whole grains you may not know about and may want to consider adding to your diet: